How To Find Your Ideal Protein Intake

 By: Bulletproof Staff

-Part of being Bulletproof is self-experimentation.
+Have you ever wondered, “How much protein do I need?”
 Everyone’s biology is unique, which means there’s no one-size-fits-all prescription for living well.
+That includes the way we think about protein.

 What is the best protein for your body?